Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Rates of Random Quasi-Newton Methods

-The proof of Theorem \ref{thm:random-p} is given in Appendix \ref{app:miss-prove-random4}.
-As mentioned by \citet{rodomanov2021greedy}, such a superlinear rate is valid only after certain iterations, i.e., $k\geq k_0$ from some $k_0$, while only linear convergence is guaranteed for $k\leq k_0$.
-We combine both periods into the following corollary, and leave the proof in Appendix \ref{app:miss-prove-random5}. \begin{corollary} Suppose in Algorithm \ref{algo:general-random}, $\mG_0=L \mI_d$ and $\vx_0$ satisfies $M\lambda_0 \leq \frac{\ln\frac{3}{2}}{4\varkappa}$, that is, the initial condition on $\lambda_0$ here is weaker than that in Lemma \ref{lemma:random-gel} with $\eta=\varkappa$.
+Additionally, as mentioned by \citet{rodomanov2021greedy}, if we adopt a weaker initialization of $\vx_0$, then the superlinear rate is valid only after certain iterations, i.e., the total iteration count $k' \geq k_0$ for some $k_0$, while only linear convergence is guaranteed for $k' < k_0$.
+We combine both phases into the following corollary, and leave the proof in Appendix \ref{app:miss-prove-random5}. \begin{corollary} Suppose in Algorithm \ref{algo:general-random}, $\mG_0=L \mI_d$ and $\vx_0$ satisfies $M\lambda_0 \leq \frac{\ln\frac{3}{2}}{4\varkappa}$, that is, the initial condition on $\lambda_0$ here is weaker than that in Lemma \ref{lemma:random-gel} with $\eta=\varkappa$.
 Then we could obtain with probability at least $1-\delta$ over the random directions $\{\vu_k\}$,

 where $k_0 = O\left(d\varkappa\ln(d\varkappa/\delta)\right)$. \end{corollary}

 Hence, we could see random quasi-Newton methods still have explicit superlinear convergence rates.
 The rate in Corollary \ref{cor:random-gel} is slightly worse than the bounds in greedy methods (see Table \ref{table:res}) due to the probabilistic version, but is comparable overall.